 Some dogs can create a wound by licking the same spot over and over.
 They can often create a lesion referred to as a lick granuloma or “acral lick dermatitis.”
 This compulsive, repetitive behavior might be done out of boredom or anxiety.
 For some dogs, licking can comfort them in a similar way that sucking one’s thumb can comfort a child.
 The most common area for a lick granuloma to occur is on the front legs.
 Some dogs will lay and lick the same spot on their legs for hours.

 Uncontrollable Lip Licking

 Dogs that are nauseated or dehydrated can excessively lick their lips.
-Medical problems of dental disease, oral infections, suffering from trauma in or around the mouth, or having something stuck in their mouth (such as a stick or bone) can also have excessive lip licking.
-Dogs that lick the floor that has cleaning chemicals or soap can have a funny taste that can cause dogs to lick their lips.
+Medical problems from dental disease, oral infections, suffering from trauma in or around the mouth, or having something stuck in their mouth (such as a stick or bone) can also have excessive lip licking.
+Dogs that lick a floor that has cleaning chemicals or soap that may have a funny taste may also start to lick their lips.

 The most important thing to do if your dog is excessively licking and it is a new behavior is to determine the underlying cause.

 If your dog is licking excessively at a paw or wound, you can help to stop your dog from licking by using an e-collar.
 It is also important to understand why a pet is licking at the paw.
 Is there a wound?
 Is it infected?
 Does it hurt?
 Or is it a compulsive behavioral issue?
 But when a dog is licking their lips, an e-collar won’t work.